-H. DISTRIBUTED GENERATION
+H. DISTRIBUTED GENERATION (Net Metering)

 The Cooperative will comply with requirements of Sections 201 and 210 of the Public Utility Regulatory Policies Act of 1978 and all governmental regulations lawfully promulgated thereunder (PURPA).
-The Cooperative will interconnect with and operate in parallel with any qualifying facility which meets all Cooperative's rules and regulations.
-Any residential member wishing to interconnect a generating system of 25 KW or less single phase to the cooperative system will be covered by the net metering rate N. The member must sign a net metering agreement and pay a filing fee to submit their generating facilities plans for review.
+The Cooperative will interconnect with and operate in parallel with any qualifying facility which meets all Cooperative's rules and regulations for single phase or three phase services.
+Any member wishing to interconnect a generating system of 25 KW or less single phase or less than 100 KW for three phase to the cooperative system will be covered by the net metering rate N. The member must sign the net metering agreements and pay a filing fee to submit their generating facilities plans for review.

-I. AUTOMATIC TRANSFER OF ACCOUNT FROM RENTER TO PROPERTY OWNER
+AUTOMATIC TRANSFER OF ACCOUNT FROM RENTER TO PROPERTY OWNER